jumpcutking/threads/README.md

 You can add additional events to an action by the same method.
 Thread.add will also return the index of the newly created event listener.

 ## Remove Event Listeners and Actions
-An event listener can be removed by it's known index using the Thread.removeAt(id, index).
+An event listener can be removed by its known index using the Thread.removeAt(id, index).
 You can use Thread.remove(id) to remove the entire action and all associated listeners.

 ## Child Thread Request (Send a Message to the Thread Manager)
-A child can make a request to the parent thread (or rather the Thread Manager) by requesting an action to be fired by it's ID.
+A child can make a request to the parent thread (or rather the Thread Manager) by requesting an action to be fired by its ID.

 ```Javascript
 //send a request to the parent thread